Lord-Funion/Adventure-Game/README.md

        \____/\__,_/_/ /_/ /_/\___/
 ```

-This branch preserves the text adventure before it was reorganized into
-modules.
-The current modular game lives on the `main` branch.
+This branch preserves the text adventure before it had errors "fixed" by Codex.
+The current game lives on the `main` branch.

 Run the legacy version with: